HL7/cqf-recommendations/pages/documentation-approach-12-07-cpg-derivative-and-related-assets.md

 **CPGeCaseReport**

-An eCaseReport, as described in the [eCaseReport IG](http://hl7.org/fhir/uv/ecr/2018Jan/index.html), is a document used to exchange patient-level clinical information to a public health, regulatory,  quality, research,or guideline development entity (e.g., medical specialty professional society and/or their respective guideline development group).
+An eCaseReport, as described in the [eCaseReport-IG](http://hl7.org/fhir/uv/ecr/2018Jan/index.html), is a document used to exchange patient-level clinical information to a public health, regulatory,  quality, research,or guideline development entity (e.g., medical specialty professional society and/or their respective guideline development group).
 An eCaseReport has particular utility to public health entities and was developed through the HL7 Public Health and Emergency Response Workgroup (WG).

 A CPGeCaseReport is a special case that utilizes the [eCaseReport-IG](http://hl7.org/fhir/uv/ecr/2018Jan/index.html) within the CPG-IG.
 The CPGeCaseReport may use or map/translate a CPGCaseSummary or appropriately scoped CPGCasePlanSummaryView to include more information around the recommendations and use thereof.